agentzh2m/iccs-cloud-pinger/README.md

 * Furthermore add your public key to aws and name it whatever you want then put that name in the keyname variable (do that for every asia region)

+* Lastly to run the scipt `python main.py` for some machine that have both python2 and python3 use `python3 main.py` because this is a python3 script if you run with python2 it will die a horrible death